PRS Self-assessment tool | Making Music

 You can pay PRS fees via Making Music:

-• For free events we collect fees based on audience size per concert.
+When our membership renewals open in November you can pay PRS fees for performance in unlicensed venues through us.
+For free events we collect fees based on audience size per concert.
 For ticketed events we collect fees based on a percentage of gross ticket income.
-Our PRS Tariff outlines how much the fees are.
+You can find our more about fees on our PRS tariff page.

 Programmes

 As part of paying through us you also need to submit details of the music performed (so PRS for Music can distribute the royalties to the copyright owners).
-You can do this by:
+You can do this by through an online form.
+We will provide more details when renewals open.

 For performances in venues with a PRS licence your PRS fees will have been covered by the venue's licence and there is no need for you to pay anything to Making Music